callysto/nbplus/README.md

 from geogebra.ggb import *
 ```

-See the [training manual]() for documentation and use cases.
+See the [training manual](https://training.callysto.ca/extensions/nbplus) for documentation and use cases.

 ## Contributing

-Create and develop upon a new branch, and submit pull requests to our `master` branch for review.
+Create and develop upon a new branch, then submit pull requests to our `master` branch for review.

 Well-behaved objects are aptly named (_what does the object do?_) and readily expose effective code so that incoming learners may transparently access their underlying functionality.